PleiadesBUW/PleiadesUserDocumentation/gettingstarted/access.md

 ## Getting Started: Access
 ### Getting an account
 If you belong to one of the groups participating in PLEIADES, you can get an account by filling out [this form](https://pleiades.uni-wuppertal.de/fileadmin/physik/pleiades/Accountantrag_022023.pdf).
-If your group was **not** involved in PLEIADES, please ask your group leader to contact the support before submitting an account request or consult our [HPC.NRW Quick Reference Card](https://uni-wuppertal.sciebo.de/s/zV3kmj8Um6G5DAi/download).
+If your group was **not** involved in PLEIADES, you can still get access, but please contact the support before submitting an account request.
+In general, you can consult our [HPC.NRW Quick Reference Card](https://uni-wuppertal.sciebo.de/s/zV3kmj8Um6G5DAi/download) which outlines the access conditions and procedures.

 ### Questions/Support